An Overview On The Thai Baht

 One of the simplest is to make multiple smaller payments over a period of time, rather than sending the whole amount at once.
 This “cost averaging” allows the transferor to buy into any short-term currency fluctuation, rather than risking a poor daily rate on a one-time transfer of funds.

-There is a small risk that this strategy works against, rather than for, the buyer, but the difference either way is likely to be small.
+There is a small risk that this strategy works against, rather than for the buyer, but the difference either way is likely to be small.
 If the currency does begin to move more sharply to the detriment of the buyer, however, he or she may choose at that time to transfer the balance of the money.

-For anyone purchasing a new build, the payments may already be arranged in installments over the construction period(as alluded to above).
+For anyone purchasing a brand new villa or condo in Phuket, the payments may already be arranged in installments over the construction period (as alluded to above).
 Such transfers will automatically be taking advantage of “cost averaging”.

 Buyers should refrain from paying in full unless there are strong financial incentives when it comes time to make the decision.
 For example, a developer may offer an attractive discount to encourage the buyer to pay 100% upfront.
 Alternatively, the Baht may be at near-record lows (meaning the Yuan, Rouble, Euro, Dollar, or Pound would buy more THB).